 A Final Thought

 I believe authors recoil at trends because of the notion of selling-out but there is no such thing in the business world.
-Remember as an indie author you are a publisher and you need to understand the industry or suffer the consequences.
+Remember as an indie author you are a publisher and you need to understand the industry.
 Every year millions of people start businesses all over the world and most of them fail.
 Don’t be that business, take advantage of all of the opportunities that present themselves.
-Don’t be shy and don’t apologize for making money with your art. *Stepping off soapbox*
+Don’t be shy and don’t apologize for making money with your art.

 Anyway, if you found this post helpful, please like and share.